What Exactly Is The HTS Classification Number?

 Work With A Trade Consultant Today!

 Customs looks to you and your business leaders to exercise due diligence with all of your import transactions.
-There are a number of variables that you have to consider when you import any product into the U.S., and due to these complexities, you are encouraged to be proactive when reviewing your import transactions and HTS classifications.
+There are a number of variables that you have to consider when you import any product into the U.S., and due to these complexities, it is vital to be proactive when reviewing your import transactions and HTS classifications.

 Feel free to talk with our team today to learn how we can help you today!